Lake County Umbrella Watershed Council

 • Contact Us

-Lake County All Lands Restoration Initiative Mini FIP
+Lake County All Lands Restoration Initiative Mini FIP's

 Project Description

 With NWFHP Phase 1 and 2 complete, the next project awarded was The Lake County All Lands Restoration Initiative Mini Focused Investment Partnership (LCALRI Mini FIP).
-Which focuses on the North Warner and Thomas Creek areas located adjacent to each other.
-In lieu of submitting a full Focused Investment Partnership grant due to decreases in Oregon Watershed Enhancement Board (OWEB) budgets from COVID-19 impacts to our economy, we are decreased our original geographic range while still hoping to maintain the forward momentum of forest health improvements through a mini FIP which will echo all the same goals and objectives as the FIP but at a much smaller scale.
-The original FIP total area covers 402,400 acres, this mini FIP will cover about 278,633 acres near the communities of Lakeview and Valley Falls.
+Which focused on the North Warner and Thomas Creek areas located adjacent to each other.
+In lieu of submitting a full Focused Investment Partnership grant due to decreases in Oregon Watershed Enhancement Board (OWEB) budgets from COVID-19 impacts to our economy, we decreased our original geographic range while still hoping to maintain the forward momentum of forest health improvements through a mini FIP which echoes all the same goals and objectives as the FIP but at a much smaller scale.
+The original FIP total area covers 402,400 acres, this mini FIP covers about 278,633 acres near the communities of Lakeview and Valley Falls.
 This project area includes high concentrations of old legacy ponderosa pine forests; and habitat for priority species.

 Project Partners